-The word Giclée (“g-clay”), is derived from the French verb gicler meaning “to squirt or spray”, Giclee, is used to describe a fine art digital printing process combining pigment based inks with high-quality archival quality paper to achieve Giclée prints of superior archival quality, light fastness and stability.
+The word Giclée (pronounced “g-clay”), is derived from the French verb gicler meaning “to squirt or spray”, Giclee, is used to describe a fine art digital printing process combining pigment based inks with high-quality archival quality paper to achieve Giclée prints of superior archival quality, light fastness and stability.

 - Are you related to artist David Currie from Whistler, BC.

 Yes, David Currie (www.currieartworks.com ) is my youngest brother.
 He lived in Whistler for 25 years and is living in Squamish, BC.
 He is an accomplished acrylic painter with a large group of collectors.
 His work is west coast BC themed and highly collectable.